-Tech hiring is hard.
-I’m here to share some things that I noticed developers don’t like.
-I’ve been in the industry for 15 years and have gathered plenty of insights from developers all over the world, and surprisingly, there’s a lot of commonality.
-Here are some of the biggest mistakes that companies make that result in candidates churning at the screening phase.
+I’m here to share some things that I noticed software engineers don’t like in the technical hiring process.
+I’ve been in the industry for 15 years and have gathered plenty of insights from software engineers all over the world, and surprisingly, there’s a lot of commonality.
+Here are some of the biggest mistakes that companies make that result in a bad candidate experience at the screening interview phase.

 Let’s get right into it.

-1. Customize “hard skill” assessments to the level of the role
+1. Customize “hard skill” code assessments to the level of the role

-Don’t send a basic level assessment test to a senior candidate.
+Don’t send a basic level code assessment to a senior candidate.
 Just like anyone who has tons of experience, they want to have the opportunity to crush a task that is on the edge of their skills—something that’s challenging.
-Bonus points if you find a task that properly assesses the candidate without involving too much of their time.
+Bonus points if you find a task that properly assesses the software engineering candidate without involving too much of their time.

-I’d like to back-track and encourage you to think about whether a test is needed for the candidate at all.
-You are actually risking a lot when you assume testing as a next step—candidates can decide not to follow up because other companies will simply not require this for senior candidates.
-I’ve found that attending a live coding session with the team that you’d be working with is far more valuable.
+I’d like to back-track and encourage you to think about whether a code assessment is needed for the candidate at all.
+You are actually risking a lot when you assume a code assessment is needed as a next step—software engineering candidates can decide not to follow up because other companies will simply not require this for senior candidates.
+I’ve found that attending a live coding assessment with the team that you’d be working with is far more valuable.

-2. Tailor your process to the type of developer
+2. Tailor your process to the type of software engineer

-There are multiple developer roles and thus multiple methods of testing each candidate.
-All developer roles that have distinguishable differences, here are some of the big ones:
+There are multiple software engineering roles and thus multiple methods of code testing each candidate.
+All software engineering roles have distinguishable differences, here are some of the big ones:

-- DevOps developers work with software developers, system operators (SysOps), and other production IT staff to oversee code releases.
+- DevOps developers work with software engineers, system operators (SysOps), and other production IT staff to oversee code releases.

 - Backend developers build and maintain the technology like the server and database that powers the user-facing side of the website.